howardsmithnz/0-orientation/4-tools/git-and-github/README.md

 With over 10 million users, gitHub has become a social network for web developers - much like facebook or twitter.
 You build a profile, upload projects to share and connect with other users by “following” their accounts.
 And while many users store programs and code projects, there’s nothing preventing you from keeping text documents or other file types in your project folders to show off.

-So to conclude, gitHub is a tool that you download and gitHub is a service that you sign up to.
+So to conclude, Git is a tool that you download and gitHub is a service that you sign up to.

 ## Git